 BluCan, the County's curbside recycling program, is a partnership between Washington County Solid Waste, Dixie Waste and several communities in Washington Counnty, including Springdale.
-Please visit the BluCan site here for information on the program, routes and pick up days, and what can and cannot be recycled in the BluCan.
+Please visit the BluCan site here for information on the program and what can and cannot be recycled in the BluCan.

 Saving landfill space will make a significant impact for the area.
 While the current landfill has many years of use remaining, the value of reducing the current stream of waste to lengthen its life and preserve land space benefits future generations.